SirusDoma/Mozart.Encore/README.md

 The server application has built-in utilities shaped toward local player usage.

-- `db:init`: Initialize a new database if the configured database is not exists.
+- `db:migrate`: Execute database migration within the configured database.
 - `user:register`: Register a new user.
 - `user:authorize`: Authorize user credential.
 Display both decoded and encoded auth token that can be used to launch the game.